ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-If we test this app again it will slowly start feeling like a real CLI.
+If we test this app again, it will slowly start feeling like a real CLI.

 ```shell
 $ go run main.go
 ```

-We need to add one more thing before moving one.
-One important aspect of any CLI tool is exit/status codes.
-Any CLI needs to return **0** when successful and anything greater when an error occurred.
+We need to add one more thing before moving another.
+An important aspect of any CLI tool is exit/status codes.
+Any CLI needs to return **0** when successful and anything greater when an error occurs.

-We'll create this `usageAndExit` method prints the usage message and an optional status message.
+We'll create a method called `usageAndExit` which prints the top level usage message along with an optional status message.

 ```go
 // main.go